timo-cmd2/Haiku/README.md

 # Haiku
-A private, secure blockchain network
+A private, secure blockchain network implemented in less than 4.5k LOC

 ### Features: